-Penalty: $2 000.
+Penalty: a fine of $2 000.

+[Regulation 11 amended: Gazette 9 Sep 2016 p.
+3879.]

 12. Speed restriction

 (1) A person must not drive or ride a vehicle on the designated land at a speed in excess of 40 km per hour.

-Penalty: $1 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1) does not justify the driver of a vehicle driving at a speed that may constitute driving carelessly, recklessly or at a speed, or in a manner, that is dangerous to the public, having regard to all the circumstances.

+[Regulation 12 amended: Gazette 9 Sep 2016 p.
+3878-9.]

 13. Standing

-A person must not, without permission, stand a vehicle on part of a carriageway on the designated land if the standing of vehicles on that part of the carriageway is prohibited by a traffic sign.
+(1) A person must not, without permission, stand a vehicle on part of a carriageway on the designated land if the standing of vehicles on that part of the carriageway is prohibited by a traffic sign.

-Penalty: $600.
+Penalty for this subregulation: a fine of $2 000.

+(2) A person must not, without permission, stand a vehicle at the side of a carriageway marked with a continuous yellow edge line.

+Penalty for this subregulation: a fine of $1 500.

+(3) In subregulation (2) —

+edge line has the meaning given in the Road Traffic Code 2000 regulation 3(1).

+[Regulation 13 inserted: Gazette 9 Sep 2016 p.
+3874.]

 14. Parking

 (1) A person must not, without permission, park a vehicle, or cause or permit it to be parked, on the designated land —

-(a) in a place, other than a parking area, that is off a carriageway;
+(a) in a place, other than a parking area, that is off a carriageway; or

-(b) on part of a carriageway, if the parking of vehicles on that part of the carriageway is prohibited by a traffic sign;
+(b) on part of a carriageway, if the parking of vehicles on that part of the carriageway is prohibited by a traffic sign; or

-(c) during a period when the person is not on the designated land, whether or not the vehicle is parked in a parking area;
+(c) during a period when the person is not on the designated land, whether or not the vehicle is parked in a parking area; or

-(d) in a place for a period in excess of the time during which a vehicle is permitted by the Authority to be parked in that place;
+(d) in a place for a period in excess of the time during which a vehicle is permitted by the Authority to be parked in that place; or

-(e) in a place that is marked with parking bays, unless it is entirely within the confines of such a parking bay;
+(e) in a place that is marked with parking bays, unless it is entirely within the confines of such a parking bay; or

-(f) in an area designated for the parking of vehicles of disabled persons, unless —

-(i) a disabled person is the driver of or a passenger in the vehicle; and

-(ii) an ACROD sticker is displayed in a prominent position on the vehicle;
+[(f) deleted]

-(g) in an area that is designated for the parking of vehicles by persons of a particular class, unless the person belongs to that class;
+(g) in an area that is designated for the parking of vehicles by persons of a particular class, unless the person belongs to that class; or

-(h) in an area that is designated as an area for the parking of vehicles of a particular class, unless the vehicle belongs to that class;
+(h) in an area that is designated as an area for the parking of vehicles of a particular class, unless the vehicle belongs to that class; or

 (i) on part of a carriageway within 18 m of the approach side or 9 m of the departure side of a sign inscribed “Bus Stop” or “Hail Bus Here” unless the vehicle is an omnibus that is taking up or setting down passengers; or

-(j) on a carriageway, unless it is as near as practicable to, and parallel with, either boundary of the carriageway and headed in the direction of the movement of traffic on the side of the road on which it is parked.
+(j) on a carriageway, unless it is as near as practicable to, and parallel with, either boundary of the carriageway and headed in the direction of the movement of traffic on the side of the road on which it is parked; or

-Penalty: $600.
+(k) on a footpath or shared path; or

+(l) in a manner that obstructs the path of a pedestrian or motor vehicle.

+Penalty for this subregulation: a fine of $1 500.

+(1A) A person must not, without permission, park a vehicle, or cause or permit it to be parked, on the designated land in an area designated for the parking of vehicles of people with disabilities, unless —

+(a) a disability parking permit is displayed in a prominent position on the vehicle; and

+(b) the holder of the disability parking permit is the driver of or a passenger in the vehicle.

+Penalty for this subregulation: a fine of $2 000.